ibm-cloud-docs/transit-gateway/tg-responsibilities.md

 |---------------------------|------|
 | Automatically apply security updates to keep the Transit Gateway service up to date | IBM |
 | Follow the instructions in the IBM Cloud Transit Gateway user documentation to make any necessary configurations based on the features used | Customer |
 {: caption="Table 2.
-Security and regulation responsibilities" caption-side="top"}
+Security and regulation responsibilities" caption-side="bottom"}

 ## Disaster recovery
 {: #responsibilities-disaster-recovery}